callumhackett/obsidian_polka_theme/README.md

 ## Fonts

 Font taste is personal.
-Polka has opinions on default fonts for Windows (Franklin Gothic) and Mac (Helvetica Neue) but your main font settings (`Appearance > Font`) will override these selections.
+Polka selects default fonts for Windows (Franklin Gothic) and Mac (Helvetica Neue) but your main font settings (`Appearance > Font`) will override these choices.

-Franklin Gothic is the font used in the prevew images here.
+Franklin Gothic is the font you see in the prevew images here.
 If you want a good, free alternative, try [Rubik](https://fonts.google.com/specimen/Rubik).
+If you're after a code font, I recommend [iA Writer Mono](https://github.com/iaolo/iA-Fonts/tree/master/iA%20Writer%20Mono), which is a fork of [IBM Plex Mono](https://github.com/IBM/plex) with some minor character adjustments.

 ## Plugin Support

-As well as modifying your workspace, Polka has color adaptations for Obsidian's user interface and the whole suite of core plugins.
+As well as modifying your workspace, Polka makes color adaptations to Obsidian's user interface and the whole suite of core plugins.
 Additionally, though code syntax colors use the built-in color scheme, the hues have been refined.

 Special attention has been given to the following community plugins (many others will fit in without issue):